MrEdgeNL/RPi-Pico-Robot-Platform/README.md

   - MSG & LOG: (currently) no arguments expected.
   - to pico: arguments necessary for current function.

-Units used:
+## Units used:
 * Everything from GUI to robot.py: mm, deg, sec.
-* Module: drive.py: mm, rad, sec.
+* Class drive.py: mm, rad, sec.

+## More information:
-More information (why/how) about this DIY adventure: [Pico/mPython – smart car DIY](https://retrobuildingtoys.nl/2024/rpi-pico-smart-car/).
+Why/how about this DIY adventure: [Pico/mPython – smart car DIY](https://retrobuildingtoys.nl/2024/rpi-pico-smart-car/).